 Grading: The grades will be based on homework (10%), computational projects (10%), four midterm exams (15% each), and final exam (20%).
-The grading curve will be no stricter than

-A 93-100 A- 90-92 B+ 87-89 B 83-86 B- 80-82 C+ 77-79 C 73-76 C- 70-72 D 60-69 F 00-59

-Homework will be assigned in almost every class, and due at the beginning of the following class.
+The grading scheme will be no stricter than: 93 for A, 90 for A-, 87 for B+, 83 for B, 80 for B-, 77 for C+, 73 for C, 70 for C-, 60 for D. Homework will be assigned in almost every class, and due at the beginning of the following class.
 Two lowest homework scores will be dropped.
 Computational projects will be assigned and collected online through Blackboard.
-The lowest project score will be dropped.

-Midterm Exams will be given in class on September 11, September 30, October 23, and November 15.
-The cumulative Final Exam is scheduled for Monday, December 9, 3:00-5:00 PM.
+You can use either Matlab or Scilab to complete the projects.
+One lowest project score will be dropped.
+Midterm Exams will be in class on September 12, October 1, October 20, and November 10.
+The cumulative Final Exam is scheduled for Tuesday, December 9, 12:45-2:45 PM.
 Unexcused absence from an exam counts as zero.
-If the absence is excused, in most cases the final exam will be counted extra.
-Make-up exams will be given only in very exceptional circumstances.
+If the absence is excused, your grade on the relevant portion of the final will be used to replace the missed exam.
 Learning outcomes:

-- ✓ Students will be able to use and understand the usage of mathematical notation - ✓ Students will be able to select an appropriate mathematical model for a given real world problem - ✓ Students will be able to do hand calculations accurately and appropriately - ✓ Students will be able to do calculations with the aid of appropriate software - ✓ Students will be able to apprehend and enunciate the limitations of conclusions drawn from mathematical models
+\checkmark Students will be able to use and understand the usage of mathematical notation ✓ Students will be able to select an appropriate mathematical model for a given real world problem ✓ Students will be able to do hand calculations accurately and appropriately \checkmark Students will be able to do calculations with the aid of appropriate software ✓ Students will be able to apprehend and enunciate the limitations of conclusions drawn from mathematical models Students with disabilities.

-Tips for success in this course:

-- ➤ It is absolutely essential that you understand how to solve all the assigned problems.
-Once you understand how to solve a problem, write your solution down neatly and in full detail with explanations that make your reasoning clear. - ➤ Don't fall behind.
-If you are having difficulties keeping up with the material, see me immediately to discuss the problem. - Ask questions: in class, during office hours, by email, and via instant messaging. - ➤ Discussing problems with a classmate is very useful. - > Expect to work hard.
-Don't get discouraged if you find some of the material difficult.
-Be persistent and patient.

-Students with disabilities.
 If you believe that you need accommodations for a disability, please contact the Office of Disability Services (ODS), http://disabilityservices.syr.edu, located in Room 309 of 804 University Avenue, or call (315) 443-4498 for an appointment to discuss your needs and the process for requesting accommodations.
 ODS is responsible for coordinating disability-related accommodations and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
 Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.
-Read more

-Religious observances policy.
+Read more Religious observances policy.
 SU religious observances policy recognizes the diversity of faiths represented among the campus community and protects the rights of students, faculty, and staff to observe religious holidays according to their tradition.
 Under the policy, students are provided an opportunity to make up any examination, study, or work requirements that may be missed due to are religious observance provided they notify their instructors before the end of the second week of classes.
 For fall and spring semesters, an online notification process is available through MySlice (Student Services -> Enrollment -> My Religious Observances) from the first day of class until the end of the second week of class.
-Read more

-Academic Integrity.
+Read more Academic Integrity.
 Syracuse University sets high standards for academic integrity.
 Those standards are supported and enforced by students, including those who serve as academic integrity hearing panel members and hearing officers.
 The presumptive sanction for a first offense is course failure, accompanied by the transcript notation "Violation of the Academic Integrity Policy".
 The standard sanction for a first offense by graduate students is suspension or expulsion.
 Students should review the Office of Academic Integrity online resource "Twenty Questions and Answers About the Syracuse University Academic Integrity Policy" and confer with instructors about course-specific citation methods, permitted collaboration (if any), and rules for examinations.
 The Policy also governs the veracity of signatures on attendance sheets and other verification of participation in class activities.
 Additional guidance for students can be found in the Office of Academic Integrity resource: "What does academic integrity mean?"
 Read more: Academic Integrity Policy, 20 Questions and Answers, What does academic integrity mean?